Enumeration of meanders and Masur-Veech volumes: Introduction

 By \textit{minimal arc} (``\textit{pimple}'' in terminology of~\cite{Andersen:Chekhov:Penner:Reidys:Sulkowski}, or ``\textit{internal arch}'' in terminology of~\cite{DiFrancesco:Golinelli:Guitter}) we call an arc which does not have any crossings inside.
 The areas between the horizontal line and the minimal arcs of meanders are colored in black in Figure~\ref{fig:meander:types}; each of the two meanders has $p=5$ minimal arcs.

-By convention, in this paper we do not consider the trivial closed meander represented by a circle.
-All other closed meanders satisfy $p\ge 3$ when they have a maximal arc and $p\ge 4$ when they do not.
+By convention, in this paper we do not consider the trivial meander represented by a circle.
+All other meanders satisfy $p\ge 3$ when they have a maximal arc and $p\ge 4$ when they do not.

-Let $\cM^+_p(N)$ and $\cM^-_p(N)$ be the numbers of closed meanders respectively with and without maximal arc (``rainbow'') and having at most $2N$ crossings with the horizontal line and exactly $p$ minimal arcs (``pimples'').
+Let $\cM^+_p(N)$ and $\cM^-_p(N)$ be the numbers of meanders respectively with and without maximal arc (``rainbow'') and having at most $2N$ crossings with the horizontal line and exactly $p$ minimal arcs (``pimples'').
 We consider $p$ as a parameter and we study the leading terms of the asymptotics of $\cM^+_p(N)$ and $\cM^-_p(N)$ as $N\to+\infty$.

-\begin{Theorem} For any fixed $p$ the numbers $\cM^+_p(N)$ and $\cM^-_p(N)$ of closed meanders with $p$ minimal arcs (pimples) and with at most $2N$ crossings have the following asymptotics as $N\to+\infty$:
+\begin{Theorem} For any fixed $p$ the numbers $\cM^+_p(N)$ and $\cM^-_p(N)$ of meanders with $p$ minimal arcs (pimples) and with at most $2N$ crossings have the following asymptotics as $N\to+\infty$:

 \end{Theorem}